-- Farm Operations and Management: The Dordt College Farm Operations and Management program will use applied experiences tied to a biblical foundation and theoretical knowledge to prepare students to honor God through lives of service and be an influence in agriculture.
+- Farm Operations and Management: The Dordt University Farm Operations and Management program will use applied experiences tied to a biblical foundation and theoretical knowledge to prepare students to honor God through lives of service and be an influence in agriculture.

-- Manufacturing Technology: The Dordt College Manufacturing Technology program strives to provide Christians with the discernment and the practical ability and skill needed to transform metals, ceramics, polymers, composites, and other materials in a manner that glorifies God and meets needs within creation.
+- Manufacturing Technology: The Dordt University Manufacturing Technology program strives to provide Christians with the discernment and the practical ability and skill needed to transform metals, ceramics, polymers, composites, and other materials in a manner that glorifies God and meets needs within creation.

 Student Learning Objectives

 The objectives below will guide Pro-Tech and the two initial programs.

 - Faithful transformation: Guided by a deep-rooted grasp of creation’s goodness and driven by experience in a world broken by sin, students will develop habits to direct their hands, minds, and hearts for God’s service and place them on a trajectory to infuse these habits into their workplaces.

 - Lifelong learning: By way of a contextualized curriculum that demonstrates interconnections to all areas of life and internship experiences that demonstrate the dynamic nature of abilities needed and technology used in skilled fields, students will strive to continue to grow as kingdom citizens both in and outside of their fields of expertise

 - Communication: Students will demonstrate written and oral interpersonal communication ability that is effective in a variety of contexts (i.e., both within and outside the workplace) and enables faithful, serviceable action.

 - Problem solving and critical thinking: Students will develop critical thinking capacity and demonstrate an ability to identify, define, and solve problems that occur in applied and technical fields.